 An annual strategy meeting of the Board is held to consider longer terms issues and opportunities for the Company.
 This includes a review of the Company's investment policy.
-Representatives of the Company's broker attended most Board meetings and update Directors with regard to changes in the demand for the Company's shares.
+Representatives of the Company's broker attended most Board meetings and update Directors with regard to changes in the demand for the

-During the year the Board sought and received from Shareholders at the Annual General Meeting held in May 2021 the powers to issue and buyback shares.
+During the year the Board sought and received from Shareholders at the Annual General Meeting held in May 2022 the powers to issue and buyback shares.